isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 T-statistics?
 And do these gene sets make any sort of biological sense?
 Let's find out!

-Now we are going to integrate in our gene set table.
+Now we are going to integrate our gene set table.
 This is as easy as doing a table join.

 .. code-block:: sql